MonkWho/pfatt/README.md

 ## Promiscuous Mode

-I had to put my `$RG_IF` in promiscuous mode with `/sbin/ifconfig $RG_IF promisc`.
+`pfatt.sh` will put `$RG_IF` in promiscuous mode via `/sbin/ifconfig $RG_IF promisc`.
 Otherwise, the EAP packets would not bridge.
-I'm not sure if this is due to my USB NIC or a requirement for everyone.
+I think this is necessary for everyone but I'm not sure.
+Turn it off if it's casuing issues.

 ## netgraph